Superjoa10/Mluz.db-projects/README.md

 3. Run the python script given that the files are referenced correctly in the lines above for acordos.csv and devedor.csv, and the makro has the right information of where to click based on the display used.

-#Warning:
-Take in to concideration that this script was one of my firsts in automations, and PYAUTOGUI is not very good at Whatsapp messege automations, Selenium in the main branch being better for this, but PYAUTOGUI being great in many instances, Selenium is just better for Web automations.
-The infomation about where to click may be out of sync, becouse the informations is from a very old computer (Windows 7).

 get_genderr.py: